johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ## Conclusion

-I never would have expected to come to write a post like this.
-SEO was something I didn't think about much.
+This is not a post I'd expected to write.
+SEO used to be something I didn't think about much.
 But it turns out that a way to get my attention, is taking away my traffic!
 I'm actually rather grateful that all this happened as it got me to thinking and learning about SEO in a way that I quite enjoyed.

 As I say, whilst I can't be certain which of the changes we made made the difference, I'm confident that my site now is better than my site a year ago.
 It loads faster, it's more performant, it's more structured, it's better linked, it's better optimised.
 It's better.
 It looks the part too.
 I'm really quite proud of it.

 I'm also phenomenally grateful to Growtika for their help.
 I should say that a few others offered pointers and suggestions which I was thankful for.
 But it was Growtika who stuck by my side for the long haul.
 For nearly a year they worked with me; and for a long time saw no improvements in my sites traffic at all.
 They didn't give up.
 They were patient with me, and they were generous with their time and expertise.
 I'm very grateful to them for all their help.

 If you're looking for help with SEO, I'd recommend you check out [Growtika](https://growtika.com/).
-They're fantastic people.
+They're fantastic folk!